mildannerofc/s1disasm-asm68k-megapcm2/README.md

 It may be not secure if you are currently using this as base.

+Mega PCM 2 and Error Handler by vladikcomper.

 ## Known issues
 * Cheats aren't working (Is it be good for your ROM Hack with no people tampering with it?)
 * Every people say that you can add Mega PCM to ASM68K but with replacing from `.` to `@`